Main Content Region

 EOP Income Criteria

 EOP applicants should demonstrate the family is unable to provide an annual contribution of more than $1,500 toward their college expenses.
 These guidelines are intended to identify and give priority to the most financially needy applicants.
-Low income criteria is determined through the Estimated Family Contribution (EFC) which is derived from the FAFSA Application and cannot exceed $1,500 to be eligible for EOP services.
-EOP applicants must apply for financial aid through the Free Application for Federal Student Aid (FAFSA) or the California DREAM Act application in order to determine program eligibility by the priority deadline.
+Low income criteria is determined through the Student Aid Index (SAI) which is derived from the Free Application for Federal Student Aid Application (FAFSA) or the California Dream Act Application (CADAA) and cannot exceed $1,500 to be eligible for EOP services.
+EOP applicants must apply for financial aid through the FAFSA or the CADAA in order to determine program eligibility by the priority deadline.

 When determining eligibility for federal student aid, dependency status is considered.